andrlange/mds-test/README.md

 # Multi Data Source Demo using JDBC or JPA (Profiles)

+( the more complex demo using vaadin: https://github.com/andrlange/mds-vaadin )

 This Demo shows how we can use Spring Security with Database Users only and Multi-Schema in a DB for authentication and routing all
 DB Queries (CrudRepository or JPARepository + Service) using the right DB user context and the Option of JDBC only